-- You should see a box that says ‘Type what’s spoken here’.
+- You should see a box that says ‘Enter the words that are spoken’.
 Copy the text from your transcript and paste it into the box.

-- Click on ‘Set timings’.
+- Click on ‘Assign timings’.
 This may take 5 or 10 minutes to process as it aligns the written text with the audio track.
 You can close the dialog box while it processes.

 If you want to make use of the automatic captioning